Peer 2 Peer Sharing (P2P) - TechHelp - MCLA's Technology Help Center

 P2P Sharing and Property Rights

-All users are reminded that MCLA's Network Policy explicitly mentions their responsibility to observe copyright and other applicable licensing restrictions.
+MCLA is committed to taking appropriate action to avoid this misuse from occurring on their college network.
+All users are reminded that MCLA's Network User Agreement explicitly mentions their responsibility to observe copyright and other applicable licensing restrictions.